RenzJoal08/iLocate-Wearable-Tracker-Device/README.md

-# iLocate: A Wearable Tracker Device for Elderly with the Implementation of GPS and GSM Technology with IoT Health Analytics, is our capstone (thesis).
-It is an ON GOING project.
+# iLocate: An IoT Wearable Tracker Device with Health Analytics for Elders  , is our capstone (thesis).

 Programming Language: Python